All news

 MS

-Mouse idle stretches grow with session length and predict fatigue better than mouse speed.
+• Mouse idle stretches grow with session length and predict fatigue better than mouse speed.

-Mouse signals are quieter than camera signals but harder to game.
+• Mouse signals are quieter than camera signals but harder to game.

-They are most useful as a confirmation layer for what the camera is already telling you.
+• They are most useful as a confirmation layer for what the camera is already telling you.

 The signal nobody talks about

-Mouse activity gets a lot less attention than keyboard or camera signals in productivity tracking.
-Part of that is fashion; part is that mouse data alone is not very interpretive.
-As a confirmation layer for the rest, it is one of the more useful inputs Sarenica has.
+Mouse activity gets a fraction of the attention keyboard or camera signals do.
+Part of that is fashion.
+Part of it is that mouse data alone is not very interpretive — pull it out of context and it tells you almost nothing.

 Mouse idle minutes by session length